-1 Separate subsidies are provided to aided primary, aided secondary and special schools to pay the long Service Payment for non-teaching staff employed under Administration Grant/revised Administration Grant.
+Separate subsidies are provided to aided primary, aided secondary and special schools to pay the Long Service Payment for non-teaching staff employed under Administration Grant/Revised Administration Grant.
 Aided primary and special schools may also claim reimbursement of the Severance Payment for these staff following the prevailing procedures.
 As for aided secondary schools, the Severance Payment of the non-teaching staff should be paid through Administration Grant, which is not reimbursable.

-2 As a guiding principle, entertainment expenses such as lunch/dinner for staff should not be charged to the EOEBG or any school funds account.
+As a guiding principle, entertainment expenses such as lunch/dinner for staff should not be charged to the EOEBG or any school funds account.
 However, under school-based management, the IMC may approve expenses on entertainment according to the needs and policy priorities of the school on condition that the expenditures incurred are reasonable and necessary for educational purposes and met with in a cost-effective manner.
-In this connection, the expenses in respect of lunches/dinners incurred by school staff in relation to their discharge of duties in major school functions such as School Anniversary Dinner, Parent Teacher Association Annual Dinner etc. can be charged to the EOEBG.
+In this connection, the expenses in respect of breakfasts/lunches/dinners incurred by school staff in relation to their discharge of duties in major school functions such as School Anniversary Dinner, Parent Teacher Association Annual Dinner etc. can be charged to the EOEBG.
 Schools are required to avoid lavishness and to make conscientious decision in providing such expenses.
-The IMC may also consider setting limit of such expenses per occasion and/or per head.
+The limits of such expenses per occasion and per head are \$150 for breakfast, \$350 for lunch and \$450 for dinner with service charge and tips included.
+The IMC is required to provide full justifications if the expenses exceed these limits.